-Commercial Recreation areas shall include an anchor attraction such as a lodge, mountain bike park, adventure park, guest ranch, golf course or other and relevant supporting uses which may include, but are not limited to retail, tourist accommodation, and residential uses.
+Commercial Recreation areas shall include an anchor attraction such as a lodge, mountain bike park, adventure park, guest ranch, golf course or other relevant supporting uses which may include, but are not limited to retail, tourist accommodation, and residential uses.

-- .1 Expand the District's offerings for commercial recreation opportunities to build the District's reputation as a four-season destination. - .2 Ensure that there is an adequate supply and variety of tourist accommodation to support commercial recreation operations in the District of Wells. - .3 Ensure there is adequate housing for seasonal and permanent staff - .4 Support a variety of complementary commercial uses that help build local tourist attractions.
+- .1 Expand the District's offerings for commercial recreation opportunities to build the District's reputation as a four-season destination. - .2 Ensure that there is an adequate supply and variety of tourist accommodation to support commercial recreation operations in the District of Wells. - .3 Ensure there is adequate housing for seasonal and permanent workers. - .4 Support a variety of complementary commercial uses that help build local tourist attractions.

-- .1 The District will support the development of commercial recreation and accommodation uses within areas designated Commercial Recreation on Schedule A and Schedule B. - .2 Work with the Province to ensure that there is an adequate supply of Crown land available for commercial recreation and accommodation use. - .3 Encourage the development of new commercial outdoor recreation businesses that draw visitors year-round, including but not limited to ski hills, mountain bike parks, adventure parks, golf courses, guest ranches, or lodges. - .4 Support a variety of residential uses such as one, two and multifamily dwellings and tiny homes that are accessory to commercial recreation areas.
+- .1 The District will support the development of commercial recreation and accommodation uses within areas designated Commercial Recreation on Schedule A and Schedule B. - .2 Work with the Province to ensure that there is an adequate supply of Crown land available for commercial recreation and accommodation use. - .3 Encourage the development of commercial outdoor recreation businesses that draw visitors year-round, including but not limited to ski hills, mountain bike parks, adventure parks, golf courses, guest ranches, or lodges. - .4 Support a variety of residential uses such as one, two and multifamily dwellings and tiny homes that are accessory to commercial recreation areas. - .5 The development of tourist facilities, such as recreational vehicle parks, will be encouraged on sufficiently large parcels of suitably located vacant land.
+Locations suitable for potential recreational vehicle parks are indicated on Schedule 'B', the Official Community Plan Map.